Hey wonderful customers,

 Where are your garments made?

 Clothing is made in Vietnam and Australia.
-The Australian-made pieces are handprinted in Melbourne.
+The Vietnamese pieces are made in our workshop in Hanoi, the Australian-made pieces are made by a family run company in Melbourne.
 Our Vietnamese and Australian manufacturers are all small business owners like us.
 They set their own prices for each piece based on making the garment from start to finish twice to assess difficulty and skill.
-Like us they choose their workload and hours worked.
-The pieces made in Vietnam are cut then sewn by one person from beginning to end by professional seamstresses we have known personally for over 7 years now.
+They choose their workload and hours worked.
+The pieces made in Vietnam are cut then sewn by one person from beginning to end by professional seamstresses we have known personally for over 8 years now.

 What fibres and fabric do you use?